dougiesquire/CAFE-f6_documentation/docs/overview/index.rst

 The CAFE-f6 model
 -----------------

-The CAFE-f6 decadal forecasts were generated using the Climate Analysis Forecast Ensemble (CAFE) near-term climate prediction system, that was developed by the Commonwealth Science and Industrial Research Organization (CSIRO) Decadal Climate Forecast Project (DCFP).
-The system uses the Geophysical Fluid Dynamics Laboratory Coupled Model (GFDL) version 2.1 :footcite:p:`delworth2006gfdl`, with an upgraded oceanic component.
+The CAFE-f6 decadal forecasts were generated using the Climate Analysis Forecast Ensemble (CAFE) near-term climate prediction system that was developed by the Commonwealth Science and Industrial Research Organization (CSIRO) Decadal Climate Forecast Project (DCFP).
+The system uses the Geophysical Fluid Dynamics Laboratory Coupled Model version 2.1 (GFDL CM2.1) :footcite:p:`delworth2006gfdl`, with an upgraded ocean model component.
 In the version of CAFE used by CAFE-f6, the ocean was modelled using GFDL MOM 5.1.
 The nominal resolution of ocean model is 1° (with increased resolution in the tropics and Southern Ocean) on 50 vertical levels.
 The atmospheric model (AM2) has a resolution of 2° in latitude and 2.5° in longitude on 24 hybrid vertical levels.
 The sea-ice model (SIS) and land model (LM2) are on the same horizontal grids as the ocean and atmospheric models, respectively.
 A detailed description of the CAFE modelling system can be found in :footcite:t:`o2019coupled`, :footcite:t:`o2021cafe60v1a` and :footcite:t:`o2021cafe60v1b`.

 Generation of forecasts